Carbon Neutral Council

 To reduce electricity consumption, Council is upgrading and replacing lighting in its buildings and facilities, the city’s streets and other public places with more energy efficient lamps.

-More than 25,000 streetlights have been upgraded to date and all new and replacement lamps in street and other public lighting are to be LEDs, wherever possible.
+More than 25,000 streetlights have been upgraded to date.
+All new and replacement lamps in street and other public lighting are to be LEDs, wherever possible.
+With more than 5,700 streetlights upgraded in 2022-23 alone, 21% of all streetlights are now LEDs, including 75% of Council-controlled streetlights.

 The city’s traffic signals have also gradually been replaced with LEDs and facilities including the Story Bridge, Brisbane Riverstage and a number of workshops and depots have been upgraded.

-Lighting upgrades and replacements implemented since achieving carbon neutral status in 2016-17 are estimated to reduce Council’s carbon footprint by around 2255 tCO2-e per annum.
+These lighting upgrades and replacements are estimated to have reduced Council’s carbon footprint by more than 2000 tCO2-e per annum.

 Solar power installations

-On-site solar power systems allow Council to make use of available roof space to generate renewable energy that typically meets 20-30% of the site’s electricity needs and generally pay for themselves in four to 10 years, depending on the location.
+On-site solar power systems allow Council to make use of available roof space to generate renewable energy that typically meets 20-30% of the site’s electricity needs and generally pay for themselves in three to five years, depending on the location.

-By implementing this technology, Council is producing around 3600 megawatt-hours (MWh) of electricity annually which is equivalent to the energy required to power 660 Brisbane homes for a year.
+By implementing this technology, Council is producing more than 5300 megawatt-hours (MWh) of electricity annually which is equivalent to the energy required to power around 950 Brisbane homes for a year.

-Council’s solar power systems are estimated to reduce operational carbon emissions by around 1.3 tCO2-e annually for every kilowatt installed.
+Council’s solar power systems are estimated to reduce operational carbon emissions by nearly 4100 tCO2-e annually.

 Purchasing renewable energy